energyinpython/pre-pyrepo/docs/source/usage.rst

 Returns
 	ndarray
-		Vector with preference values of alternatives
+		Vector with preference values of alternatives.
+Alternatives have to be ranked in descending order according to preference values.

 .. code-block:: console